 As our readers have evolved, so have we.
 Oklahoma Living has since become more interactive, colorful and diverse while still keeping a firm grasp on our co-op roots and maintaining our rural American charm.

-Through the years, the publication has expanded to a full-color, 10" x 12", 36-page (on average) magazine.
+Through the years, the publication has expanded to a full-color, 8.5 X 10.5-inch magazine.
 Our readership has grown to over 335,000 making us the largest publication in Oklahoma; and in July 1992, in an attempt to stress “livability” rather than “agriculture” as an ongoing topic of the publication, we changed our name from Oklahoma Rural News to Oklahoma Living.

 Originally named Oklahoma Rural News in 1948, Oklahoma Living Magazine is now the state’s largest cirulated magazine.